kodecocodes/swift-algorithm-club/Segment Tree/LazyPropagation/README.markdown

 The use of `<T>` is so exciting.
 But we seldom use the Segment Tree to solve string problem instead of *Suffix Array*.
 And the Segment Tree is a kind of *Interval Tree* to solve the Interval Problem in mathemtics and statistics, which is a structure for storing intervals, or segments, and allows querying which of the stored segments contain a given point.
 A segment tree for a set *I* of n intervals uses `O(nlogn)` storage and can be built in `O(nlogn)` time.
 Segment trees support searching for all the intervals that contain a query point in O(log n+k), k being the number of retrieved intervals or segments.

 But that is common Segment Tree.
-By **Lazy Propagation**, we can implement to modify an interval in `O(nlogn)` time.
+By **Lazy Propagation**, we can implement to modify an interval in `O(logn)` time.
 Let's explore together in following:

 ## `PushUp` - update to the top